sccn/sccn.github.io/tutorials/08_Plot_data/Plotting_ICA_components.md

 it is interesting to look at which components contribute the most to the ERP.

-A first step is to view the component ERPs.
+The first step is to visualize component ERPs.
 To Plot component ERPs, select <span style="color: brown">Plot → Component ERPs → In rectangular array</span>, which calls the [pop_plotdata.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_plotdata.m) function.
 Then press *Ok*.